Powering the Patient-Centered Medical Home (PCMH)

 The architecture and inherent flexibility of the PilotFish solution will enable the client to adapt and take advantage of new web technologies and standards as they take hold.
 The client anticipates future regulatory changes that may impact the data reporting requirements that CMS sets forth for Eligible Practices and MIPS participants.
 With PilotFish in place, such changes will be readily accommodated.

-Use of PilotFish also supports instituting more sophisticated and more intuitive Clinical Decision Support (CDS) tools.
-These tools are gaining traction and technical maturity and once adopted will automate specific guidance on patient care to improve community health.
+The use of PilotFish also supports instituting more sophisticated and more intuitive Clinical Decision Support (CDS) tools.
+These tools are gaining traction and technical maturity and, once adopted, will automate specific guidance on patient care to improve community health.
 These developments translate into an untapped opportunity for health organizations to extend capabilities and investments with a combined technology and information approach.

 Going forward, the client may evaluate the utility of the PilotFish eiDashboard.
 The Dashboard allows monitoring the health of interfaces from high-level message orchestrations all the way down to discrete operations.
 Its web-based user interface delivers multi-level operational insight of all interface activity.
 It delivers with significantly reduced downtime and the ability to fix issues on the fly.

-With the future-proofed PilotFish integration suite and highly extensible architecture, new client systems will be implemented much more rapidly, which in turn minimizes internal resource costs and realizes new revenue opportunities sooner.
+With the future-proofed PilotFish integration suite and highly extensible architecture, new client systems will be implemented much more rapidly, minimizing internal resource costs and realizing new revenue opportunities sooner.